-G. Notice Under the Americans with Disabilities Act
+Notice Under the Americans with Disabilities Act

-In accordance with the requirements of Title II of the Americans with Disabilities Act of 1990 ("ADA"), the St. Cloud Technical & Community College will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.
+In accordance with the requirements of Title II of the Americans with Disabilities Act of 1990 ("ADA"), the Saint Cloud Technical and Community College will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.

-Employment: St. Cloud Technical & Community College does not discriminate on the basis of disability in its hiring or employment practices and complies with all regulations promulgated by the U.S. Equal Employment Opportunity Commission under title I of the ADA.
+Employment: Saint Cloud Technical and Community College does not discriminate on the basis of disability in its hiring or employment practices and complies with all regulations promulgated by the U.S. Equal Employment Opportunity Commission under title I of the ADA.

-Effective Communication: St. Cloud Technical & Community College will generally, upon request, provide appropriate aids and services leading to effective communication for qualified persons with disabilities so they can participate equally in St. Cloud Technical & Community College programs, services, and activities, including qualified sign language interpreters, documents in Braille, and other ways of making information and communications accessible to people who have speech, hearing, or vision impairments.
+Effective Communication: Saint Cloud Technical and Community College will generally, upon request, provide appropriate aids and services leading to effective communication for qualified persons with disabilities so they can participate equally in Saint Cloud Technical and Community College programs, services, and activities, including qualified sign language interpreters, documents in Braille, and other ways of making information and communications accessible to people who have speech, hearing, or vision impairments.

-Modifications to Policies and Procedures: St. Cloud Technical & Community College will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all of its programs, services, and activities.
-For example, individuals with service animals are welcomed in St. Cloud Technical & Community College offices, even where pets are generally prohibited.
+Modifications to Policies and Procedures: Saint Cloud Technical and Community College will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all of its programs, services, and activities.
+For example, individuals with service animals are welcomed in Saint Cloud Technical and Community College offices, even where pets are generally prohibited.

-Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of St. Cloud Technical & Community College should contact the office of Kari Matson ADA Coordinator at kari.matson@sctcc.edu as soon as possible but no later than 48 hours before the scheduled event.
+Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of Saint Cloud Technical and Community College should contact the office of Human Resources, Kari Matson at 320-308-3227 as soon as possible but no later than 48 hours before the scheduled event.

-The ADA does not require the St. Cloud Technical & Community College to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.
+The ADA does not require the Saint Cloud Technical and Community College to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.

-Complaints that a program, service, or activity of St. Cloud Technical & Community College is not accessible to persons with disabilities should be directed to Kari Matson ADA Coordinator at kari.matson@sctcc.edu
+Complaints that a program, service, or activity of Saint Cloud Technical and Community College is not accessible to persons with disabilities should be directed to Human Resources, Kari Matson at 320-308-3227.

-St. Cloud Technical & Community College will not place a surcharge on a particular individual with a disability or any group of individuals with disabilities to cover the cost of providing auxiliary aids/services or reasonable modifications of policy, such as retrieving items from locations that are open to the public but are not accessible to persons who use wheelchairs.
+Saint Cloud Technical and Community College will not place a surcharge on a particular individual with a disability or any group of individuals with disabilities to cover the cost of providing auxiliary aids/services or reasonable modifications of policy, such as retrieving items from locations that are open to the public but are not accessible to persons who use wheelchairs.